How To Clean A Microwave: Eight Easy Ways

 Baking soda has many benefits when cleaning your microwave, including its ability to dissolve stains quickly and stuck-on baked on food particles without causing any damage to the surface of your appliance.

-Additionally, baking soda is a more affordable and environmentally-friendly alternative to many traditional cleaning products.
-However, there are also some drawbacks to using baking soda for microwave cleaning.
+Also, baking soda is a more affordable and environmentally-friendly alternative to many traditional cleaning products.
+But there are some drawbacks to using baking soda for microwave cleaning.

 For example, while it effectively dissolves stains and food particles, baking soda can sometimes leave behind a residue that requires additional scrubbing.